stingaci/heat-tutorial/README.rst

 Format
 ======

-Each part in this tutorial has it's own directory with a README.rst which the reader should follow while performing each exercise.
+Each part in this tutorial has its own directory with a README.rst which the reader should follow while performing each exercise.
 Each README is quite extensive and contains useful links as well as documentation on each exercise.